You can click on each image to enlarge them.

 SHUTTER PRIORITY

-If you are photographing birds, you want to shoot with shutter priority to ensure your images appear sharp since they are moving subjects.
+If you photograph birds, you should shoot with shutter priority to ensure your images appear sharp since they are moving subjects.

 At The Edwin B. Forsythe Wildlife Refuge, you want to keep your camera in shutter priority mode when doing bird photography.
 This allows you to control your shutter speed.
 1/1000th of a second allows for clear images of the birds moving quickly.
 You can go higher on bright, sunny days.
 On dark, overcast days, you may up your ISO some to allow for a high shutter speed, stopping the action for crystal-clear images.